 Some Quest courses also fulfill either the Diversity (D) or the International (N) requirement and/or count toward the Writing requirement.

-If you did not receive the survey or did not complete it by the deadline, Spring 2022 will be your designated semester to complete the UF Quest 1 requirement.
-You also have the option of checking for openings in Summer B or Fall 2021 Quest 1 courses during schedule adjustment.
+- If you could not take the survey or did not complete it by the deadline, the spring semester will be your designated semester to complete the UF Quest 1 requirement.

 When should I meet with or speak to an advisor?

 There is no need for you to meet with an advisor before your Preview session.
 During your Preview session, you will meet with an advisor twice in a small group advising setting and then in an individual advising session before you register.
 You will discuss your schedule for your first semester(s) and register for classes while you are at Preview.

 What about majors?
 Do I need to know what I want to major in from the beginning?

 Regardless of the major you listed on your admission application, if you are admitted as an incoming freshman, you will have ample time to explore majors and to change if your listed major does not suit your interests.
 As part of your online Preview course, you are given the opportunity to explore all majors offered in your program.
 You can also take advantage of the Exploratory student web site.

 When you complete Preview Prep, you’ll be able to learn more about the colleges and majors offered in your program.
 You will declare the major you feel you are most likely to pursue or select to be “Exploratory” when you are meeting with your advisor during Preview.

 More than half of UF students change majors at least once in their first two years at UF, so realize that you have time to explore and find the major that best suits you.
 Taking classes in multiple majors of interest is one of the best ways to really see what a college major is like, and which major is a good match for you.